Dogs are excellent companions, but their presence can sometimes wreak havoc on my lawn. But you can have a green lawn even with dogs running around.

 Seal the Bag: Tie the bag tightly to avoid leakage or odor.
 Consider double-bagging for added protection.

-Dispose in Designated Trash: Put the sealed bag of dog waste in a designated trash can.
+Dispose in Designated Trash: Put the sealed dog waste bag in a designated trash can.

-Flushing or Composting: To prevent contamination, be mindful of flushing dog waste or adding it to your compost.
+Flushing or Composting: Be mindful of flushing dog waste or adding it to your compost to prevent contamination.

 Pet waste doesn’t just decompose.
 It adds harmful bacteria and